 Thanks for stopping by!
-By being here, it must mean that you are curious about who I am and why I am blogging about financial freedom and early retirement.
+By being here, it must mean that you are curious about who I am and why I am blogging about financial independence (and early retirement, although I’ll still be working once I achieve financial independence).
 I’ll try to keep it short and sweet, but if you want to know more, please always feel free to contact me directly.

 Who am I?

-My name is Carl MoneyMower (it actually isn’t, but I can’t reveal my true identity – yet) and I am 26 years old (this is true though).
-I sort of look like the guy in the picture on the left.
+My name is Carl (it actually isn’t, but I can’t reveal my true identity – yet).
+I am

-Why blog about financial freedom and retiring young?
+Why blog about financial freedom and early retirement?

-There’s one overaching reason why I am obsessed with the topic of achieving financial freedom and retiring young:
+There’s one overarching reason why I am obsessed with the topic of financial independence:

-I want to spend all of my time with people and on things that really matters to me
+I want to spend all of my time with people I love, doing things that really matter

 That’s it!
-That is my ultimate goal – simple as that!
+That is my goal – simple as that.
 No grand plan of becoming a gazillionaire and live a Dan Bilzerian lifestyle.

 I will actually go as far as saying that I genuinely believe this should be the goal of every single human being on the planet.
-And the best thing?
-I promise you that you will be able to achieve this too, but only through hard work.
+And I believe it can be achieved by anyone living in a developed country (almost anyone).

 I still haven’t answered the question about why I had to make a blog about the topic, have I?
 People like lists, so let me give you a list with three concrete answers:

-- I want to keep myself in check and focused on the ultimate goal by making me accountable to the readers of the blog
+- I want to keep myself in check and focused on my goal by making me accountable to the readers of the blog

-- I want to help others achieve the early retirement and financial freedom – and live a better life
+- I want to help others achieve financial independence and early retirement – and live a better and happier life

-- I hope that all the knowledge I generate can be used to open alternative income sources
+- I hope that all the knowledge that will be accumulated on the blog can be used to generate alternative income sources in the future

 If you are interested in following my journey until now and in the future, please check out my monthly financial independence journey updates or sign up for my newsletter to the right.